 Genosha used to be a hellish place on the Earth.
 It was nice for a short amount of time, and it was then reduced back to a hellish place.
 Only through a lot of work and perseverance will it stand tall-and it won't be easy.

-For most of Genosha's time, it was an island off the African coast.
+For most of Genosha's time, it was an island off the east coast of Africa.
 Its capital was Hammer Bay.
 At a glance, it seemed to be a good, prosperous nation.
 The standard of living was high and the citizens were well-treated.
 The economy was excellent and growing all the time.
 Political or racial turmoil was non-existent.
 Good things seemed to be happening in little Genosha.
 But all these things only applied for the humans of this small, inconspicuous, seemingly unimportant island nation.

 In Genosha, the mutant population was enslaved.
 David Moreau, a scientist was known as the Genengineer.
 Anyone with the mutant gene was forced through a horrific treatment developed by the Genengineer.
 They were genetically modified and enhanced for their powers, and stripped of free will.
 They were treated like animals and given numbers, identified by those numbers.
 Their powers were changed to fit the needs of the economy.
 Then they were shipped off and worked as slaves until they died.
 No one was allowed in or out of Genosha.
 If you are a citizen, you will stay a citizen until you die.
 If you are not a citizen, then you're not getting in Genosha.
 The Magistrates were a special police force that tracked down people who tried to escape and brought them back forcibly, and the Press Gang handled mutant problems.
 All in all, it was a horrible place.